Skip to main content

 Common Issues and Solutions

-API Key not working
+API Key authorization not working

 Check Authorization header format – Bearer prefix not needed